Grade Level Information Booklets

 We offer a healthy and varied Canteen menu for lunch orders and counter sales.

-To continue to successfully maintain our “Gold Accreditation” and to ensure our canteen will operate efficiently and smoothly, we need voluntary assistance from parents, grandparents, carers, etc. If you are able to assist please complete the Interest in being a Volunteer form, and return it to the School Office.
+To continue to successfully maintain our “Gold Accreditation” and to ensure our canteen will operate efficiently and smoothly, we need voluntary assistance from parents, grandparents, carers, etc. You can find the requirements to volunteer to assist in the canteen here and if you are able to assist please complete the Interest in being a Volunteer form, and return it to the School Office.